 The Rock United Relief Fund has been set up by the Blowing Rock Chamber of Commerce to help our small businesses weather this crisis.
 Find out how to apply for a grant or to contribute here!

 Follow this link to find resources, or to find ways to get involved.

 The Blowing Rock Chamber of Commerce has compiled a list of resources for all types of local businesses.

 Click here for small business financing and crisis relief information.

-In North Carolina, Phase 2 of the re-opening plan began on May 22.
+In North Carolina, Phase 2.5 of the re-opening plan begins on September 4.
 Governor Roy Cooper lifted the Stay At Home Order, which was replaced by a Safer at Home recommendation.
 As of June 26, people are required to wear face coverings in public spaces, whether inside or outside, where physical distancing of six feet is not possible.
 As of July 31, 2020, the sale of alcoholic drinks in restaurants, breweries, wineries, and distilleries must stop at 11pm.
-A ban on gatherings of more than 10 people indoors and 25 people outdoors is also in effect during Phase 2, and everyone is still directed to physically stay at least six feet apart from others.
+A ban on gatherings of more than 25 people indoors and 50 people outdoors is in effect during Phase 2.5, and everyone is still directed to physically stay at least six feet apart from others.
 All businesses must implement measures for social distancing and enhanced cleaning.
 Reduced limits on capacity will help with these measures.
 Outdoor exercise is still encouraged.
 Learn more about the three-phase plan to reopen NC businesses and gradually lift the Stay at Home order here.